gouthampai/thoughts-and-musings/src/content/posts/deploy-net-10-service-to-container-app.md

 tags: ['dotnet', 'azure', 'containers']
 ---

 Welcome to part two of my series on working with .NET 10 and containers.
 I will be picking up where we left off last time.
-Last time, we spun up a new .NET 10 web api and got it building as a docker image locally.
+Last time, we spun up a new .NET 10 Web API and got it building as a docker image locally.
 This time, I'll be focusing on setting up the infrastructure in Azure and wiring up Github Actions to deploy to Azure.

 ### Setting up your Container App
 Before we can deploy our code to Azure, we need to create the required resources.
 We will need to create a new Container App (CA) and an accompanying Container Apps Environment (CAE) resource.